digital-asset/daml/docs/source/daml/intro/3_Data.rst

 - each template corresponds to a table
 - each field in the ``with`` block of a template corresponds to a column in that table
-- each contract instance of that type corresponds to a table row
+- each contract of that type corresponds to a table row

 In this section, you'll learn how to create rich data schemas for your ledger.
 Specifically you'll learn about: